 What it is

-Some of the more interesting metrics for Gmail relate to the attachments that are sent and received by your employees.
+Some of the more interesting Gmail metrics relate to the attachments that are sent and received by your employees.
 Primarily, it’s important to know what kinds of attachments your team is receiving, and what they’re sending, and the quantity of each.

 What it’s for